-It is rare to find an organisation where conflict has not arisen at some point between employer and staff, managers and teams or between colleagues.
-Workplace disputes can negatively effect on staff morale, cause stress to all involved, reduce productivity within the workplace and creates work and for the managers involved.
+It is rare to find an organisation where conflict has not arisen at some point, between employer and staff, managers and teams or between colleagues.
+Workplace disputes can negatively effect staff morale, cause stress to all involved, reduce productivity within the workplace and creates work for managers involved.
 There is also the risk to employers of being taken to a tribunal, which can potentially be avoided through early intervention.

 Workplace Mediation offers an informal and rapid means to create a lasting resolution to workplace disputes.
-Depending on the availability of the parties, the process usually takes just three weeks from referral to agreement and can offer a low cost alternative to more formal disciplinary and grievance processes.
+Depending on the availability of the parties, the process usually takes just three weeks from referral to agreement and can offer a low cost alternative to formal disciplinary and grievance processes

 At Yorkshire Mediation Services, we have several years experience of using mediation to resolve such disputes in workplaces including offices, work sites and hospitals.
 In over 95% of the cases we have handled, mediation has been successful in reaching a lasting agreement.

 The disputes that we handle take many forms and have included issues such as: